ItsyBinsy/IPeeps/README.md

 ## Overview

 **IPeeps** is a Python web tool that simplifies network intelligence.
 It retrieves comprehensive information about any IPv4 or IPv6 address, including geolocation, ISP, security, timezone, and currency details.
-Built with Flask and the Abstract API, the system demonstrates REST API integration, data parsing, error handling, and clean UI presentation — all aligned with modern web development standards.
+Built with Flask and the Abstract API, the system demonstrates REST API integration, data parsing, error handling, and clean UI presentation.

+## Quick Start

+**Prerequisites**

+* Python 3.9 or higher
+* Abstract API key (obtainable for free at [abstractapi.com](https://www.abstractapi.com))

+**Setup Steps**

+1. Clone the repository from GitHub.
+2. Install the required dependencies listed in `requirements.txt`.
+3. Create a `.env` file and add the line:
+   `ABSTRACT_API_KEY=your_api_key_here`
+4. Run the Flask application:
+   `python app.py`
+5. Open your web browser and navigate to `http://127.0.0.1:5000`

 ## Features